(Updated 1/19/2026)

 Another writer chimed in a while ago by saying, “Of making many books there is no end” (Ecclesiastes 12:12).
 And if we read the statistics, he wasn’t kidding: 300,000+ books are published in the United States alone each year.

-That personal allure and fascination remains unabated.
-I’ve had and continue to have the honor and privilege of working with some of the finest minds and talented writers in our industry.
-In the front part of my office, I have four large bookcases holding a copy of every book our agency has represented.
+That personal allure and fascination remain unabated.
+I’ve had and continue to have the honor and privilege of working with some of our industry’s finest minds and talented writers.
+In the front part of my office, I have eight large bookcases holding a copy of every book our agency has represented.
 Another section of the office holds every book I edited for Bethany House Publishers (click here to find a complete list at the end of the page).
 And yet another section is every book I’ve overseen as publisher for Enclave Publishing.
 Literally hundreds of amazing books by amazing authors.
 Millions of words, untold numbers of lives touched.
 It is truly a wonderful and remarkable thing to be part of.

 Our Door Is Always Open